mitchvm/tabnav/README.md

 ### Other Commands

 These commands will operate even outside the context of a table.
+They are accessible via the Command Palette.

 | Name                            |    Windows/Linux Key Binding |         macOS Key Binding | Description                                                                                                                                                                                                                 |
 |:--------------------------------|-----------------------------:|--------------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|